Chart Color Schemes

 Cowra Surrounds has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 15 projects that could impact the region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 15 projects likely impacting the area.
 Notable ones include Cowra High School Adjacent Residential Subdivision, Chardonnay Hills Estate, Bonsai Gardens Estate, and Cowra Drought Security Project.
-The following list highlights those most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.